 There is an indicator window with special "moisture meter crystals" that change from blue (when dry) to pink (when wet) to indicate when the unit needs to be "renewed".
-The E-333 will absorb approximately 4-6 ounces of moisture.
+The E-333 will adsorb approximately 4-6 ounces of moisture.
 Depending on humidity levels this will take about 3-6 weeks in a large closet, but will take much longer in a gun safe.
-Once the moisture has been absorbed it cannot leak or spill.
+Once the moisture has been adsorbed it cannot leak or spill.

 How To "Re-New"

 The difference between the Eva-Dry™ and other desiccant canisters it in how easy it is to "renew".
-Simply remove the unit from where it is absorbing moisture and plug it into a power outlet in a well ventilated area (patio, garage, outside area, etc.) A built-in heater warms the crystals allowing them to expand and release the moisture into the air as water vapor.
+Simply remove the unit from where it is adsorbing moisture and plug it into a power outlet in a well ventilated area (patio, garage, outside area, etc.) A built-in heater warms the crystals allowing them to expand and release the moisture into the air as water vapor.
 It takes about 10-12 hours to completely "re-new" the unit.
 The built-in heater consumes only 18 watts of power, so it is much more efficient than the old fashion method of baking a desiccant canister in the kitchen oven.
 When the Eva-Dry™ is completely renewed, the indicator crystals will change back to blue.
-The unit is brand new again and ready to absorb another 4-6 ounces of moisture.
+The unit is brand new again and ready to adsorb another 4-6 ounces of moisture.

 The crystals will remain active for 10 years if used correctly and is covered by a 5 year limited manufactures warranty.